zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager300.md

 ### **STEP 13:** Create Merge request

-- Return to the Developer Cloud Service Dasboard in the browser.
+- Return to the Developer Cloud Service Dashboard in the browser.
 Click on **Code**.
 Select the **Defect4** from the branch selection dropdown, and then click on the **Logs** sub tab.
 Now view the commit made to the branch from within Eclipse.

     ![](images/300/Picture300-58.png)